PhilippMDoerner/TinyPool/readme.md

 ## burstMode

-If more connections are needed than provided here the pool will go into "burst mode" and automatically refill with newly created connections.
+If more connections are needed than it has, the pool will temporarily go into "burst mode" and automatically refill with new batch of connections, the amount of which is determined by the `poolSize`.

 While the pool is in burst mode it can hold an unlimited amount of connections.

 While the pool is not in burst mode, any superfluous connection that is returned to it gets closed.

+Burst mode ends after a specified duration (30 minutes), though that gets extended if the connections from the added batch are still needed.